lfrobert/Mortgage-Payment-Schedule/README.md

 # 1. Mortgage Schedule Calculator Project
 Important notes: This .xlsx project file works in excel desktop 2021 or later, excel 365, & google sheets.
 There are links to the project hosted in my OneDrive and google drive where you can try out a live version of my project without needing to download the .xlsx file.
 You can also download the .xlsx file and use it in your desktop version of excel.
-You also have the option of uploading the file to your OneDrive to use in excel on the web or upload the file to your google drive to use with google sheets.
+You also have the option of uploading the file to your OneDrive to use in excel for the web or upload the file to your google drive to use with google sheets.
 It is not necessary to install anything in order to understand this project because this README document will explain everything.
 # 2. Personal Case
 ## a.
 Scenario Overview
-My sister is in the process of buying a home and needs help understanding how home loans and full amortization works before she decides on her purchase.
-Since she knows that I'm a data analyst, she has asked me for my help with building her a tool that will help her make the best possible decision when deciding on a fixed mortgage for her house.
+My siblings are in the process of buying a home and need help understanding how home loans and full amortization works before they decide on their purchases.
+Since they know that I'm a data analyst, they asked me for my help with building a tool that will help them make the best possible decision when deciding on a fixed mortgage for their homes.

 ## b.
 Project Objective
-The objective of this project is to build a tool that visually allows my sister to visualize and test the impact of different mortgage conditions and additional principal pre-payments on the mortgage payment schedule.
-It will also include a simple budgeting tool to help her make sure that her mortgage payments will be able to fit into her budget.
-The project will be built in an excel spreadsheet since my sister is familiar with the tool and since excel is a great tool for data analysis.
+The objective of this project is to build a tool that visually allows my siblings to visualize and test the impact of different mortgage conditions and additional principal pre-payments on the mortgage payment schedule.
+It will also include a simple budgeting tool to help her make sure that the mortgage payments will be able to fit into their budgets.
+The project will be built in an excel spreadsheet since both my siblings are familiar with the tool and since excel is a great tool for data analysis.

 ## c.
 Project Requirements
-1. Use excel as the primary tool and also work in google sheets.
+1. Use excel as the primary tool and also make sure that the spreadsheet will work in google sheets too.
 1. Use data validation to control what cells the users can edit and what data those editable cells can contain.
 1. Create a table that displays the important mortgage information.
 It should allow the users to enter the following parameters that are used for the monthly mortgage payment calculation & the total monthly payments while PMI is inactive & active calculations (Mortgage Information):
     * House Price